 Additionally, as I am writing I will go back and re-read the chapter, section, or whatever component I have just completed--editing for grammar, spelling, consistency, tone, and clarity.
 Whether writing in order or out of order, I often go back and add components to reference what is coming in the future, or to prepare for them, creating more cohesion.
 Even when the entire Alpha Draft is complete, I will re-read it in entirety and make further modifications.

 Once I receive feedback from my editor and the Alpha Readers, I will then incorporate it (or not) into the "Beta Draft".
 As with the Alpha Draft, it is a process of editing, modifying, changing, and re-reading by myself.
-When the Beta Draft is ready, I will then send it out to Beta Readers (a different group than the Alpha Readers) and my editor for one last final check.
-If all has gone well, there should only be minor modifications.
+When the Beta Draft is ready, I may then send it out to Beta Readers (a different group than the Alpha Readers) and my editor for one last final check.
+Conversely, I may make all of these last edits myself without further feedback.

 Based upon what comes back from Beta Draft, I'll finish any last modifications and give my approval for "Publishing".
-At this point, the product is done and will, when scheduled, be put out into the wild!
+At this point, the product is done and will, when scheduled, be put out into the wild (a gross oversimplification of the 30-step process unto itself)!
 I will not plan to do any other edits unless errors are found that need correction.
 Otherwise, you will have the book available to purchase (and please do purchase)!